Sylvan86/autoit-linearalgebra-udf/Readme.md

 _la_fromFile           - reads a matrix or a vector from a file created by _la_toFile()

 ---- extraction/transforming ----
-_la_join               - combines 2 matrices
+_la_extractBlock       - extract a block matrix from a given matrix _la_join               - combines 2 matrices
 _la_transpose          - transposes a matrix in-place or out-place and [optional] scaling _la_ReDim              - changes the shape of a matrix by by changing the number of columns (also matrix <-> vector conversion)